label Training & Fitness

 Does foam rolling actually reduce DOMS (delayed-onset muscle soreness)?

 Yes, to a meaningful degree.
-A 2015 meta-analysis in the International Journal of Sports Physical Therapy found that foam rolling reduced DOMS by 17–40% across multiple studies.
+Reviews of the research generally find that foam rolling can reduce delayed-onset muscle soreness.
 The effect is strongest when rolling is performed within 30 minutes of exercise and repeated the following morning before the next bout of effort.

 Is a lacrosse ball better than a foam roller for hiking recovery?

 They address different needs.
 A foam roller covers large muscle groups (IT band, hamstrings, thoracic spine) efficiently.
 A lacrosse ball provides more precise pressure for the glutes, feet and upper traps.
-Most hikers benefit from both — if you can only carry one item, a lacrosse ball (75 g) is more versatile per gram than a foam roller.
+For backpackers and outdoor enthusiasts who can only carry one item, a lacrosse ball (75 g) is more versatile per gram than a foam roller.

 Can foam rolling cause injury?